paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/ior_results.md

 As presented, a reliability model can be built based on IOR data and/or on test data (manufacturers, user) or combined with IOR data and/or on test data (manufacturers, user).

-The basic failure rate or the basic probability of failure in [Table 4 -8](misc_table4_8) is based on such IOR data.
+The basic failure rate or the basic probability of failure in {numref}` Reliability data` is based on such IOR data.
 The data was compiled from the IOR background in ADS & TAS fleets.

 Per miscellaneous items, the anomalies are collected regarding representative products (quality, range of operational conditions, orbit as relevant) and the failures are classified in random failures ($RF$) and systematic failures ($SF$).
 To avoid duplication of systematic anomalies, they are only counted once.
 That means that the derived failure rates include as relevant systematic failure contribution.